Joi/phd-dissertation/README.md

 ## Acknowledgments

-To my late godfather Timothy Leary for ``Question Authority and Think For Yourself.''
+To my late godfather Timothy Leary for "Question Authority and Think For Yourself."

 To Jun Murai for pushing me to do this dissertation.